KKGoo/InventoryPlus/inventory-server/README.md

 npm run server
 ```

+## Docker

+- Runs on port `3000`.
+- Database volume is found in `/home/app/web/db` of the container.
+- ENV variables can be passed directly on runtime.

 ## Authentication

 Authentication is cookie based.
 Users keep a session id related to their session in database.